 BRAT as a ‘Tool’

 Please note that most users of BRAT use the model outputs to inform planning, restoration, conservation and nuisance beaver management.
-Such users typically interact with the GIS layers in either a GIS, WebGIS interface or Static Map outputs (pdfs, pngs, hard copies).
+Such users typically interact with the GIS layers in either a GIS, WebGIS interface or static map outputs (pdfs, pngs, hard copies).
 BRAT transparently packages all the inputs, intermediates, parameters, outputs and various realizations therein in a Riverscapes-compliant project for ease of sharing.
-As with all our Riverscapes Tools, we are committed to making the source-code and models both open source and freely avaialble.
-However, please recognize that pyBRAT is NOT currently a polished tool or piece of software, with an easy-to-use GUI interface or Add-In to ArcGIS (like GCD for example).
+As with all our Riverscapes Tools, we are committed to making the source-code and models both open source and freely available.
+However, please recognize that pyBRAT is currently NOT a polished tool or piece of software, with an easy-to-use GUI interface or Add-In to ArcGIS (like GCD for example).
 We have packaged the scripts in an Arc Toolbox.
-We simply created this operational ‘tool’’ to make it easier for our own analysts to run the model.
-If the user-community for BRAT expands to more GIS model users, and we can secure funding, we are interested in refactoring BRAT into a polished, and professional GIS tool and have scoped this with North Arrow Research already.
+We simply created this operational tool to make it easier for our own analysts to run the model.
+As the user-community for BRAT expands to more GIS model users, we have become interested in refactoring BRAT into a polished, and professional GIS tool and have scoped this with North Arrow Research.

 pyBRAT Source Code

 For those wishing to view or modify the source code, the open source version of pyBRAT is available in the pyBRAT repo on GitHub.